ton-affiliates/ton-affiliate-marketplace/README.md

 - **Parameters**:
   - `affiliate`: Address of the affiliate to be added.

-### 4. AdvertiserRemoveCampaignAndWithdrawFunds
+### 4. AdvertiserWithdrawFunds
-Removes the campaign and withdraws all remaining funds to the advertiser’s address.
+Withdraws all remaining funds to the advertiser’s address.
 - **Access**: Advertiser only
 - **Purpose**: Conclude a campaign and retrieve the remaining campaign funds.
 - **Parameters**: None